 Then you can click on the Scheduled Refresh and create a scheduled refresh plan.

-The scheduled refresh configuration of the report server has much more options compared to the Power BI Service; you can choose to schedule hourly, daily, weekly, monthly, or any custom period.
+The scheduled refresh configuration of the report server has much more options than the Power BI Service; you can schedule hourly, daily, weekly, monthly, or any custom period.
 You can choose the start and end date and many other configurations.

 The important point for scheduled refresh plan to be successful is that SQL Server Agent service should be up and running.

-In the Scheduled Refresh section, you will also be able to see a list of configurations and their status.
+In the Scheduled Refresh section, you will also see a list of configurations and their status.